dkkinyua/EarthquakeMonitoringPipeline/README.md

 git clone https://github.com/dkkinyua/EarthquakeMonitoringPipeline
 ```

-### 2. Activate virtual environment and install the required dependencies
+### 2. Activate the virtual environment and install the required dependencies
 To install and activate a virtual environment, run the following commands in your terminal:

 ```bash